Yes — Codex can generate video. Not natively, but with a one-command CLI that plugs directly into its shell workflow.

 anycap drive upload codex-demo.mp4

 Why this works with Codex: Codex already runs terminal commands as part of its workflow. anycap image generate and anycap video generate are just commands.
-Codex knows where files live in your repo.
+Codex chains them with && or in sequence.
+It knows where files live.
 It can embed the generated video in the page it just built.

 # 1. Research